 Years of Experience

-When it comes to location, the highest average paycheck ($100K annually) can be spotted in Boston, Mass.; New York, N.Y. ($95K), Arlington, Va. ($72K), and Washington, DC (about $71K) are the next top-paying cities.
-Expected earnings are below average (around $39K) in East Elmhurst, N.Y., one of the lowest pay in the country.
-By state, the highest pay levels are found in Massachusetts, where the average United States Transportation Security Administration (TSA) the most — $100K per year on average.
+When it comes to location, the highest average paycheck ($100K per year) can be spotted in Boston, Mass.; New York, N.Y. ($95K), Tampa, Fla. (around $83K), and Arlington, Va. ($72K) are the next top-paying cities.
+On the lower end is Los Angeles, Calif. is home to some of the lowest pay in the country.
+By state, the highest pay levels are found in Massachusetts, where the average United States Transportation Security Administration (TSA) workers in Massachusetts earn the most — $100K annually on average.

 Certifications and Degrees

 United States Transportation Security Administration (TSA) compensates Bachelor's Degree-holders the most at approximately $73K annually.

 In this role, the best-paying skill appears to be Program Management; individuals who claim it among their capabilities enjoy a higher median salary of $105K per year.
 A relatively widespread skill at United States Transportation Security Administration (TSA) is Microsoft Excel; just under one-fifth of employees use it for work.
 Other top skills include Data Analysis, Security Policies and Procedures, and Microsoft Word.